naninovel/docs/docs/guide/naninovel-scripts.md

 ## Label Lines

-Labels are used as "anchors" when navigating the naninovel scripts with [@goto] commands.
-To define a label, use a `#` literal at the start of the line followed with label name:
+Labels are used as "anchors" when navigating naninovel scripts with [@goto] commands.
+To define a label, use `#` literal at the start of the line followed with label name:

 ```nani
 # Epilogue
 ```

-You can then use a [@goto] command to "jump" to that line:
+You can then use [@goto] command to "jump" to that line:

 ```nani
 @goto ScriptName.Epilogue
 ```

-In case you're using [@goto] command from within the same script where the label is defined, you can omit the script name:
+When both [@goto] and target label are in the same script, you can omit script name:

 ```nani
 @goto .Epilogue